Alimzade/Alimzade/README.md

 I'm an **AI Engineering Master's student** with a passion for exploring the limitless possibilities of artificial intelligence and machine learning.
 My focus lies in applying AI to solve real-world problems, especially in areas like medical imaging.

 - 🌱 **Currently learning:** Advanced AI techniques and their useful applications.
-- 🔭 **Working on:** Python-based benchmarking tool to evaluate explainable AI (XAI) techniques for interpreting image-based predictions & multiple React Native mobile applications.
+- 🔭 **Working on:** Python-based benchmarking tool to evaluate explainable AI (XAI) techniques for interpreting image-based predictions & multi-functional full-stack React Native mobile application.
 - 🌐 **Website:** [alimzade.com](https://alimzade.com)